What area does Seattle Metro Pickleball Association (SMPA) cover?

 I only play indoors.
 Why should I get involved in a group that is trying to get outdoor courts?

 We depend on strength in numbers, and your support regardless of whether you play pickleball indoors our outdoors helps us all.
 We want to improve facilities for pickleball area wide.
 That means advocating for more hours for indoor play, more choices for indoor play, and gaining some control over level of play encouraged for certain time periods.
 We expect to address adding indoor facilities as well in our dealings with Seattle Parks and Recreation.

-Can I become a trustees for the SMPA?
+Can I become a trustee for the SMPA?

 We plan to put forward Bylaws that will allow those who join SMPA to have a role in governing the fledgling organization.
 For the time being, the founding trustees are busy getting bylaws, the website, the name, and other organizing details in place.
 Stay tuned for opportunities to participate at the governing level.
 In the interim, get involved.

 I'm not a senior, so what does getting involved in the SMPA do for me?

 SMPA is an umbrella for smaller pickleball clubs, individuals, informal groups, and players of ALL ages.
 To continue to grow the sport of pickleball, we need to have courts times available for young players who may learn the game at summer camp only to never touch a paddle again once they are home in the city.
 Young professionals who are still in their working years and can't play during the day need us to fight for more evening play, and that's where getting involved with the SMPA can help bring the concerns of all players, young and old, novice or experienced, to the decision makers.